Saikumar060211/VLSI-LAB-EXP-3/README.md

 **AIM:**

 To simulate and synthesis multiplier using Xilinx ISE.

 **APPARATUS REQUIRED:**

-vivado software
+vivado software.

 **PROCEDURE:**
 STEP:1  Start  the Xilinx navigator, Select and Name the New project.